eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 requesting the attributes.

 A prerequisite for requesting User approval is that the Wallet Unit is sure that the person using the Wallet Unit is in fact the User.
-Therefore, the WSCA authenticates the User prior to or during requesting User approval, on request of the Wallet Unit.
-To do so, the Wallet Unit uses the User authentication mechanisms set up during Wallet Unit activation, see [Section 6.5.3](#653-wallet-unit-activation).
+Therefore, the WSCA/WSCD authenticates the User prior to or during requesting User approval, on request of the Wallet Unit.
+To do so, the Wallet Unit uses the User authentication mechanism set up during Wallet Unit activation, see [Section 6.5.3](#653-wallet-unit-activation).
 More detailed requirements regarding User approval can be found in [Topic 6](./annexes/annex-2/annex-2-high-level-requirements.md#a236-topic-6---relying-party-authentication-and-user-approval).